Mountain Hardwear Optic Vue 2.5 Tent

 Set up is fast and easy with three poles, two across and one for better roof stability.
 The poles slip into eyelets on either corner and snap into the tent body, while the roof pole slips into two eyelets on top to add extra shape.

-This thing is kind of heavy for backcountry trips, but if I needed a tent or wanted the luxury of all the space, it would work, no doubt.
+The Optic Vue is kind of heavy for backcountry trips, but if I needed a tent or wanted the luxury of all the space, it would work, no doubt.
 However, I’ve primarily used the Optic Vue 2.5 as a car camping tent; when I have the luxury of driving to my campsites, I’m bringing the coziest tent I have.